AbdurRafey/Fall2018Class/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] List anything else that you can get done to improve the app functionality! :

+    - add different tax amounts based on different types of purchases.

 ## Video Walkthrough